Chronostasys/chronostasys.github.io/pivot-lang/_posts/2024-09-14-GC-And-Async.md

 Keepalive is a mechanism to tell the GC that a certain object should not be collected, even if it's not reachable from the root.
 We can keep an object alive by calling `keepalive` function on it.

-With these two mechanisms, we can make sure the GC behaves correctly by following two rules:
+With these two mechanisms, we can make sure the GC behaves correctly by following rule:

-1. Pin all objects that are passed to libuv ffi functions.
+* Pin and keepalive all objects that are directly referenced by the libuv data.
-2. Keepalive all objects that are passed to libuv callbacks.

 In libuv we usually pass our custom data to the callbacks by associating it with the corresponding libuv handle.
-Those data both satisfy the two rules above, so we should just pin and keepalive them.
+In such condition it is reference directly by libuv handle, so we should just pin and keepalive them.

 ```rust
 /// # uv_handle_set_data